master7720/my-version-of-the-ILOVEYOU-virus/README.md

-# my-verson-of-the-ILOVEYOU-virus this virus is a little more powerful then the og ILOVEYOU virus USE THIS AT YOUR OWN RISK
-DONT use this for any malicious reason credits go to https://github.com/onx/ILOVEYOU for the source code of this old virus

-this is an old virus from the 2000s it wont harm any pc now days but its cool to see old virus work only use this for educational purposes
+this is my modded version of the famous ILOVEYOU virus.

+only use this for ducational purposes.